kramerProject/mba-xpe-final-project/README.md

 - [X] Developed a crawler to scrape the source
 - [X] Use AIRFLOW to orchestrate the whole process
 - [X] Create an image for the pipeline
-- [X] Use postgres to load the data
+- [X] Use postgresql to load the data

 ## How to run